Phils-Hub-Org/cod.waw.mod_launcher.build_tools/README.md

 ## Installation

-Download/clone the latest version and either run the module directly within vscode for example or drop the module into your own python project.
+Download/clone the latest version and either run the module directly within vscode for example or drop the module into your own python project and connect it up.

 ## Usage